 Why Are UFC Fighters Bald?
-(4 Reasons Explained)
+(4 Key Reasons Answered)

 If you’ve been watching UFC and MMA fights long enough, you might have noticed that plenty of fighters on the roster will be bald.

-Male pattern baldness is all to do with something called DHT.
-It’s a type of testosterone that when produced in too high quantities, has a side effect of causing hair follicles to die at the root.
+Male pattern baldness is to do with something called DHT.
+It’s a type of testosterone that, when produced in too high quantities, has the side effect of causing hair follicles to die at the root.

 Although we presume that most people don’t suffer from baldness, men or not, you’d be pretty surprised at the statistics, according to TheBaldBrothers: